ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 Well, we don't know.
 In fact, it wouldn't matter if one absorbed 100kWh and the other 1kWh.
 The only thing that matters is their outcome and its value to society (or rather, to the market).

-It probably requires [as much energy](https://www.techwalls.com/production-costs-of-smartphones/) to build an iPhone 11 Pro Max than a Google Pixel 6 Pro.
-And yet, one almost has the double market value of the other.
+It approximatively requires [as much energy](https://www.techwalls.com/production-costs-of-smartphones/) to build an iPhone 13 Pro Max (2021) than a Google Pixel 6 Pro (2021).
+And yet, the iPhone is 30% more expensive.
 In fact, that's exactly how value is being defined in our economy.

 Energy has a production cost and therefore is virtually limited.
 The selling price of the produced goods and services must be higher than its production cost, otherwise it wouldn't create value and the company would quickly crash on the market and possibly go bankrupt.